BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## Cost Trackers

+The following services are available if you have set up at least one [cost tracker](./setup/cost_tracker.md).

 ### octopus_energy.update_cost_tracker

 This service allows the user to turn the tracking on/off for a given [cost tracker](./setup/cost_tracker.md) sensor.